Herbert Stansfield: Career

+Stansfield was appointed Professor of Physics and Electrical Engineering at University College, Southampton, in 1912.

 His publications included papers in scientific journals on soap films, dynamos, the Michelson Interferometer, the Echelon Spectroscope, and one on the " Sensitiveness of the Human Skin as a Detector of Alternating Electric Fields".
 Stansfield died in Southampton, Hampshire, on 14 March 1960.

 Honours

 Stansfield was elected an Associate Member of the Institution of Electrical Engineers and was awarded the honorary degree of Doctor of Science (DSc) by the University of London in 1922.

 Family

-Stansfield married, in 1908, Edith Grubb the daughter of F. E. Grubb of Cahir Abbey, Tipperary, and Berkeley, California.
+Stansfield married, in 1908, Edith Grubb the daughter of F. E. Grubb of Cahir Abbey, County Tipperary, and Berkeley, California.
 They had one son, Ronald G. Stansfield.
 Edith's sister, Ethel Ernestine Grubb (1877–1942), married Herbert's brother Alfred Stansfield.